The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 This was the most-cited prompting technique of 2023-2024.
 The idea: adding "think step by step" or "let's think through this carefully" before a request triggers chain-of-thought reasoning that improves output quality.

-I tested this extensively across Claude 3.7 Sonnet and Claude Opus 4 in late 2025.
+I tested this across Opus 4.8 and GPT-5.5 in mid-2026.
 On complex tasks, outputs with and without "think step by step" were statistically indistinguishable.
 On simple tasks, the phrase occasionally introduced unnecessary verbosity.

 Retired.
 Move on.

-The problem: frontier models are already operating from extensive training on expert-level content.
-Telling Claude "you are an expert software engineer" doesn't add expertise that wasn't there.
-It's like telling a PhD that they have a PhD before asking them a question.
+The problem: frontier models already operate from extensive training on expert-level content.
+Telling Opus 4.8 "you are an expert software engineer" doesn't add expertise that wasn't there.
+It's like telling a PhD they have a PhD before asking the question.

 What does work — and this is a crucial distinction — is specifying the role's task focus and output requirements, not the expertise level.
-More on this in the system prompts section below.
+More on this below.

 "You are Alex, a 15-year veteran of enterprise software architecture who has shipped 40+ production systems across Fortune 500 companies and believes deeply in clean code principles..."